Last Updated: February 2024

 1. Choose an Asset Type

 The world of rental real estate stretches far beyond just residential properties.
 There are many different types of rental properties available for investors to choose whichever best fits their preferences and investing goals.
-Some of the most common include single family homes, multifamily apartments, commercial properties, hospitality properties, vacant land, parking lots, self storage, vacation rentals and more.
+Some of the most common include single family homes, multifamily apartments, commercial properties, hospitality properties, vacant land, parking lots, self storage, student housing, vacation rentals and more.

 2. Select Location